Introduced: circa 1966 (discontinued 1999)

 These Minitrix locos were originally imported by Aurora under their "Postage Stamp" line.
 In fact, the F9 was the first American prototype locomotive Aurora imported from Minitrix (no, Virginia, the 0-6-0 "L'il Donkey" was not an American prototype).
 Aurora sold these ala carte or as part of train sets.
 The relationship between Minitrix and Aurora lasted for just a few years, and starting around 1972 ATI/Model Power became the new importer.
 In 1999, Minitrix was bought out by Marklin (another German outfit) and ultimatately the Minitrix F9 (along with Minitrix's entire line of North American N scale locomotives) vanished from the face of the earth.

 These are very decent running and looking models (particularly for their era).
 All four axles are geared, and all eight wheels provide pickup.
 Current is ferried to the motor via the chassis itself (IE, no wires).
 The three-pole motor provides fine, smooth speed control, including very respecatable slow speed creepability.
 The chassis is nicely hefty, making for very powerful pulling characteristics.
 And the mechanism itself is elegantly simple, making it quite easy to take apart and tune if need be.
 Yes, they run a little louder than we're used to nowadays (being a bit growly at higher speeds), but certainly nothing like some of the electric razors Bachmann (et al) foisted upon N scale back in the day.
 And yes, it has truck-mounted Rapido couplers, but what else would one expect from a 1967 design?
+Lastly, the wheel flanges are somewhat oversized, so these models will not run on Code-55 track.

 Non-directional headlights on the A units were optional back in the Aurora days (with the Aurora catalog listing both lit and unlit versions, and with the former costing you a couple of bucks extra).
 I believe lighting became the norm in later years.
 The only other change I can detect in any of these is that the earlier versions came with metal truck gears, whereas later runs had plastic gears.
 I've compared the metal-geared versions to the later plastic-geared models, and honestly, I can't really tell any difference between the two.
 They both run and sound about the same.